brombres/Morlock/README.md

 Version   | 2.1.8
 Date      | September 22, 2022
-Platforms | Windows, macOS, Linux (Ubuntu+), Cygwin Author    | Abe Pralle
+Platforms | Windows, macOS, Linux (Ubuntu+), Cygwin Author    | Brom Bresenham

-Morlock is a multi-platform, decentralized console package manager implemented in [Rogue](https://github.com/AbePralle/Rogue).
+Morlock is a multi-platform, decentralized console package manager implemented in [Rogue](https://github.com/brombres/Rogue).
 It has two goals:

 1. To add multi-platform support across Windows, Mac, and Linux.
 2. To allow anyone to have their packages be easily installed via Morlock without having to register their package with a central authority.